Published: July 12, 2022

 START is a mental health charity based in Salford, Greater Manchester.
-We asked Justine Wallace, Deputy Director Business & Finance, about the benefits of banking with Unity Trust Bank.
+We asked Justine Wallace, Deputy Director Business & Finance, about the benefits of using Unity Trust Bank as their charity bank.

-We have banked with Unity Trust Bank since 2009 after we secured a loan on our premises in Salford.
+Unity Trust Bank has been our charity bank since 2009 after we secured a loan on our premises in Salford.

 We have three accounts: a donations account, a current account and a mortgage account.